KryptoKoins/KryptoKoinsTrade/README.md

 KryptoKoinsTrade is a crypto currency exchange.

-For more information, as well as an immediately useable, binary version of the Bitmxittz client sofware, see https://www.kryptokoins.trade/.
+For more information, as well as an immediately useable, binary version of the KryptoKoinsTrade, see https://www.kryptokoins.trade/.

 License
 kryptokoins is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.